WormBase/wb-search/README.md

 We maintain two production environments, somewhat confusingly called `index` and `default`

 - `index` for the on-demand indexing process; runs once per release
-- `default` for the log-rinning Web API running off an ElasticSearch snapshot
+- `default` for the log-running Web API running off an ElasticSearch snapshot

 ### Preparation for deployment